- Supplier Voice

 - Front-Line All Stars

-A growing trend in the fitness industry is making health clubs more “green,” implementing technology that reduces energy consumption, in an effort to reduce a club’s carbon footprint.
+A growing trend in the fitness industry is making health clubs more “green,” implementing technology or practices that reduce a facility’s energy consumption and carbon footprint.

-For Jose Avina, the owner of Sacramento Eco Fitness, going green is a responsible practice for any fitness center.
-The California-based club has taken several measures to become eco-friendlier.
+For Jose Avina, the owner of Sacramento Eco Fitness, going green is a practice that can reap great dividends for any fitness center.
+The California-based club has found this to be the case through first-hand experience, after taking several measures to become eco-friendlier.

-This practice has been extremely beneficial to the club’s energy consumption, according to Avina.
+According to Avina, the machines have been integral in lowering the club’s energy consumption and overall carbon footprint.
 However, he didn’t want to stop there.
-The next step was using green means to power larger portions of the facility.
+The next step was figuring out how to power larger portions of the facility with green energy.

-“We went and installed solar panels and installed a battery where we can store what we’re producing with our [indoor] cycles,” said Avina.
+First, they installed a battery that stores excess energy from the club’s indoor cycling machines.
 “But that wasn’t enough energy to actually power the building itself, so we went ahead and installed some solar panels that produce the energy we need so we can have an excess amount.
-We can power our fans, the sound system, the lights, and anything else that needs to be powered — we can use that green energy.”
+[Now] we can power our fans, the sound system, the lights and anything else that needs to be powered — we can use that green energy.”

-Going green might seem like a drastic change — after all, a lot of equipment replacement and facility changes will be necessary — but the end result will be well worth it.
-For clubs wishing to make the switch to a more eco-conscious facility, Avina offered his advice.
-“Reach out to us,” he encouraged.
-“We’ve problem-solved a lot of the current issues.”
+Going green might seem like a drastic change.
+After all, a lot of equipment replacement and facility changes would be necessary for clubs looking to go all-in with an eco-conscious facility — but Avina believes the end result would be well worth it.